viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 <img src="../../img/maiv/maiv_main_board.jpg" alt="Omnibot MAIV power wiring." class="alignleft" title="Omnibot MAIV power wiring." style="max-width: 250px;" />
 </div>

-At the top of the torso, you'll notice a large printed circuit board that was the originally the main digital control center of the Omnibot 2000.
+At the top of the torso, you'll notice a large printed circuit board that was originally the main digital control center of the Omnibot 2000.
-We'll not use it at all as we modernize MAIV, but we can leave it intact.
+We'll won't use it at all as we modernize MAIV, but we can leave it intact.

 Now, using wire cutters and quick wire connectors, connect the battery, switch, and charger wires as shown.